 “Continued vigilance and the full implementation of the Energy Transformation Strategy is needed to ensure the safe and efficient operation of our energy system.”

-The Distributed Energy Resources Roadmap progress report can be found here.
+The DER Roadmap progress report can be found here.